Robert-M-Lucas/rss2/README.md

 - Recompile a file: `rss recompile myfile.rss`

 ## Cross Compatability
 The platform a binary was compiled for is automatically saved.
-An error and suggested remedy will be displayed if the current binary attached to a file was compiled for a different platform.
+Should this not match the current platform, the file will be automatically recompiled.